atharvacoolkarni/atharvacoolkarni.github.io/_portfolio/flight-analysis.md

 _Figure 1: Interactive hourly mean delay_

-In general, the time between 14:00 to 22:00 (2 PM to 10 PM) is when a lot of delays occur.
-There is also an abnormal increase at 03:00 to 04:00 in the early morning.
-Hence, the best time of the day to fly, in order to minimise delays, is during the early morning, from 05:00 to 06:00.
-In order to avoid peak delays, a person should avoid the evening hours of 17:00 to 21:00 and the early morning hour at 04:00.
+Thus, the best time to fly is early morning (6:00–7:00).
+To avoid delays, avoid evenings (17:00–21:00) and the early morning hour of 4:00.

 ### The best day of the week
 ---
 Next, we have the day of the week.
 First, the weekly data frame is created by extracting the variables `DayOfWeek`, `ArrDelay`, and `DepDelay`.
 This allows us to focus on just those variables for this part of the question and makes it easier to handle the data as well.
 The same goes for the monthly data frame where only `Month`, `ArrDelay`, and `DepDelay` were used.
 For both weekly and monthly analysis, total delay (the sum of arrival and departure delay) was calculated due to the fact that on a timeframe like a week or as large as a month, looking at arrival and departure delay separately seems excessive.
 On such a timescale, there will be very nuanced changes between the two types of delays especially on a monthly timescale and hence total delay was taken for both weekly and monthly analysis.

-The best day of the week, where total delays are the lowest, is Saturday.
-The total delay mean is close to ten minutes on Saturday while the second lowest is Tuesday where it is close to 12.5 minutes.
-The highest total delay mean is on Thursday and Friday with both having more than 17.5 minutes in the total delay mean.
-The next highest is Monday with just under 17.5 minutes.
+The weekly delay chart shows that Saturday has the lowest average delays, making it the best day to fly.
+Tuesday also has low delays.
+The highest average delays occur on Thursday and Friday.
+To minimize delays, fly on Saturdays or Tuesdays, and avoid Thursdays and Fridays.

 <div class="viz-container">
   <div class="iframe-wrapper">